How to use p5js and p5-sounds with Nextjs in 2024

 References and Inspirations

 As I said in the introduction, I did not create this implementation completely from scratch.
-Instead, I built my work on the shoulders of others.
+Instead, I built it on the shoulders of others.
 If you wish to read more about these "others", I suggest you take a look in these directions: